 Hello and welcome to the November newsletter from Orkney.com.

-Remember you can always get extra island inspiration on the Visit Orkney website and on our social media channels too.
+Remember you can always get extra island inspiration on our social media channels too.

 Get away from it all in Orkney

 If you’re looking for short break with a difference this autumn then Orkney could be the perfect place for you.
-We have quiet beaches, wild coastline and incredible islands, as well as fascinating historical sites and wildlife highlights too.
+We have quiet beaches, wild coastline and incredible islands, as well as incredible historical sites and wildlife highlights too.
 To help you plan your trip, our ‘See you at the weekend’ promotion features a fantastic range of seasonal offers, including accommodation and touring deals, as well as inspiring itinerary ideas and films to help you make the most of your stay.
-Explore them all via the Visit Orkney website.

 Celebration of the finest food and drink